 Before users connect cables, make sure that all cables and the power adapter are placed in dry and well-waterproofed environments, e.g. waterproof boxes.
-The purpose is to prevent moisture accumulation inside the camera and moisture penetration into cables, which might lead to camera breakdown.
-Please refer to the following sections to complete camera connection.
+The purpose is to prevent moisture accumulation inside the camera and moisture penetration into cables, which might lead to device break-down.
+Please refer to the following sections for camera connection.

-NOTE!
 This camera must be installed by qualified personnel and the installation should conform to all local codes.